 Changsha is a beautiful and clean city.

-Changsha’s landmarkssuch as the Yuelu Mountain, the Xiangjiang River, and the Orange Isle make a picturesque landscape.
-The city’s air quality enjoys an excellence rateof 88%, and its water quality of national and provincial monitoring sections has remained100% excellent for five consecutive years.
+Changsha’s landmarks such as Yuelu Mountain, the Xiangjiang River, and Orange Isle make a picturesque landscape.
+The city’s air quality enjoys an excellence rate of 88%, and the water quality of national and provincial monitoring sections has remained 100% excellent for five consecutive years.
 Changsha is among China’s top tourist cities and has been recognized as a national forest city and a national garden city.

 Changsha is a national transportation hub.